MichaelCrowcroft/michaelcrowcroft/_posts/statistics-in-marketing.md

 ---
 title: Lies, Damned Lies, and Marketing Statistics
-excerpt: We often tell a story in digital media using metrics like impressions (and by extension reach), and conversions.
-For brand building lots of impressions, means high reach & frequency which means we are delivering awarness.
-For performance media conversion tracking means we can fine tune our advertising to drive business results.
+excerpt: We often tell a story in digital media using metrics like impressions and conversions.
+For brand building lots of impressions means high reach & frequency which means we are delivering awareness.
+For performance media, conversion tracking means we can fine tune our advertising to drive business results.
 What if this is all painfully untrue though?
 coverImage: tbc
 date: '2020-12-10'
 author: